Renewing Your Ontario Outdoors Card or Ontario Fishing License

 *A one-day fishing license does not require an Ontario Outdoors Card.

-For more information, the Ontario Ministry of Natural Resources (MNR) has a list of frequently asked questions and information on fishing limits, size restrictions and catch and release on their website.
-In most cases a Conservation License allows you to catch and possess half the number of fish as the Sport Fishing License.
+For more information, the Ontario Ministry of Natural Resources (MNR) has a list of frequently asked questions and information on fishing limits, size restrictions, and catch-and-release on its website.
+In most cases, a Conservation License allows you to catch and possess half as many fish as the Sport Fishing License.

 Download or view the Ontario Fishing Regulations Summary online on the Government of Ontario website for more information on the lake you'll be fishing.

-If you are hunting in Ontario, there is a separate Ontario Hunting Regulations Summary that you can download online as well.
+If you are hunting in Ontario, you can also download the Ontario Hunting Regulations Summary online.
 You will also need a hunting version outdoors card and all required licenses, tags, and/or seals for the game you wish to hunt.
 Click here to find out more information on Hunting in Ontario.

 If you haven't decided yet on where in Ontario to go fishing or if you want more information on Northwest Ontario, order the free Ontario Sunset Country Travel Guide & Fishing Map to help you decide.